-I found it best to get the large pine cones in place, hang the wreath up and then add the smaller ones after playing around a bit.
+Tip: I found it best to get the large pine cones in place, hang the wreath up and then add the smaller ones after playing around a bit.

-Time consuming, yes.
-But the cost of this project made it so worth it!
+This DIY twig wreath definitely took some time.
+However, the cost of this project made it so worth it!

 Like this twig and pine cone wreath?
 Be sure to pin it for later.